-The teaching and educational features of Baylor's Department of Art extend beyond the classroom and studio.
-The Department of Art also houses the Martin Museum of Art – a regional museum that houses over 1300 original works.
+The teaching and educational features of Baylor's Department of Art and Art History extend beyond the classroom and studio.
+The Department also houses the Martin Museum of Art – a regional museum that houses over 1300 original works.
 The Martin is open to the public and mounts exhibitions by national and international artists throughout the year.
 The Martin also hosts the Biennial Baylor Faculty Art Exhibit and the Annual juried Baylor Art Student Show.

-The Baylor Department of Art also supports two unique art and learning collections: The Harding Black Collection and the McMullen-Connelly Family Collection of 20th century watercolors.
+The Baylor Department of Art and Art History also supports two unique art and learning collections: The Harding Black Collection and the McMullen-Connelly Family Collection of 20th century watercolors.
 These collections enable faculty and students to study original works of art in ceramics and painting.